Is Online Sports Betting Legal in Montana?

 A 1992 law from the Professional and Amateur Sports Protection Act previously banned sports gambling to “protect the integrity of the game.”
 Fast-forward to the current day, and the American Gaming Association estimates that $150 billion is illegally wagered on sports in the United States every year.

-That was one reason why, in May 2018, the Supreme Court voted 6-3 in favour of striking down the outdated law.
+That was one reason why, in May 2018, the Supreme Court voted 6-3 in favor of striking down the outdated law.
 The decision essentially gives each American state the autonomy to create their own laws on sports betting.
 Previously, sports betting was restricted to just a handful of special states but expect that to change in a big way.

 But it will take time for the rest of the states to take action after the Supreme Court’s ruling, and Montana is no different.
 There are still some hills to climb before sports betting becomes a widespread and legal phenomenon.